I’ve been busy planning and redesigning the system.

 In trying to create a filter box that would be ‘custom’ built and perform great, I spent a great deal of time and energy chasing an expensive rabbit.

-Here is a picture of the filter box I built.
 It is custom designed to sit on the dual IBC totes and fit perfectly without covering the access covers.

 After I spent the better part of my day building this wooden box, I decided the best way to seal it would be with fiberglass resin and fiberglass cloth.